Saurav0601/NLP_Emotions_data/README.md

-# NLP_Emotions_data-
+# NLP-Emotions_data
- We will be predicting the emotions behind the description of the data.
+### We will be predicting the emotions behind the description of the data.